Explain Wasabi like I'm 5

 4. Make sure everything is filled in correctly in Preview Transaction window and click Confirm.

-5. Type in your password and click Continue.
+5. Type in your passphrase and click Continue.

 You will now see a pop-up window telling you that the transaction is broadcasted to the Bitcoin network.